dartmouth-cs52-19S/lab1-landingpage-emmalangfitt/README.md

 * call-to-actions, links, and buttons with hover states
 * local links to different sections of the page
 * a non-functional text-input searchbar
-* a responsive resizing footer with non-function drop-downs
+* a responsive resizing footer with non-functional drop-downs

 One thing I'd like to fix in the future is the CSS checkbox hack.
 It worked, but the transition wasn't smooth since the text appears before the menu full drops down and the icon's hover effect is masked by the checkbox.
-I think I could find a sneaky way to make the icon change color when the checkbox is hovered over, but I couldn't get this to work.
+I think I could find a sneaky way to make the icon change color when the checkbox is hovered over, but I couldn't get this to work by the lab's due date.
 However, the checkbox works as a rough approximate of what I'd like the menu to look like, and it was cool to do it with pure CSS.